Market data tools for

 Multi-step analysis.

 Your model can chain tool calls — get a full summary, use summary event mode for historical context, then pull another ticker for comparison.
-Each call returns categorical data the model understands without extra prompting.
+Each call returns market-state data the model understands without extra prompting.

 1